FastyBird/ws-exchange-plugin/README.md

 ## Changelog

-For release info check [release page](https://github.com/FastyBird/fastybird/releases)
+For release info check [release page](https://github.com/FastyBird/fastybird/releases).

 ## Contribute

 The sources of this package are contained in the [FastyBird monorepo](https://github.com/FastyBird/fastybird).
 We welcome contributions for this package on [FastyBird/fastybird](https://github.com/FastyBird/).

-For release info check [release page](https://github.com/FastyBird/web-server-plugin/releases)

 ## Maintainers